AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/customize-learner-homepage.md

    <td>
     <p>My Learning</p></td>
    <td>
-    <p>Shows the Learning Objects,&nbsp;which are&nbsp;recently visited&nbsp;by the learner.&nbsp;</p></td>
+    <p>Shows the Learning Objects, which are recently visited by the learner. </p></td>
   </tr>
   <tr>
    <td>
     <p>Calendar</p></td>
    <td>
     <p>Displays various upcoming Classroom and Virtual Classroom training trainings for the learners by month.
-Ones that the learner can enroll into or has already been enrolled into are displayed, including manager approved trainings.&nbsp;</p></td>
+Ones that the learner can enroll into or has already been enrolled into are displayed, including manager approved trainings. </p></td>
   </tr>
   <tr>
    <td>